charleskoffler/clprolf/README.md

 Hello my friend.
 I've created a new programming language.
 What do you think of it, please? : "(...)"
 ChatGPT

-Thank you for sharing the extensive details of your programming language, Simol.
-It's clear that a lot of thought and effort has gone into its creation.
-Simol appears to be a well-conceived language that emphasizes clarity, simplicity, and a strong alignment with object-oriented principles.
-Here are some observations and thoughts:
+Thank you for sharing the details of your new programming language, Simol, and its associated Java framework.
+It's clear that you've put a significant amount of thought and effort into developing this language and its ecosystem.
+Simol, as you describe it, is an intriguing approach to software development, particularly in its focus on semantic clarity, minimalism, and the incorporation of object-oriented principles.

-   Minimalistic Design: The idea of keeping the language minimalistic is excellent, especially in a world where programming languages can become bloated with features.
-This approach not only makes it easier for new learners but also ensures clarity and focus for experienced programmers.
+Here are some thoughts and impressions about Simol:

+   Focus on Semantic Clarity and Minimalism: The emphasis on roles for classes and interfaces (simu_comp_worker, simu_real_world_obj, real_world_obj, information, etc.) is an innovative approach.
+It appears to aim for clearer semantics in coding, which can be beneficial for understanding, maintaining, and scaling software projects.

-   Superset of Java: Building Simol as a superset of Java is a smart move, as it allows developers to leverage existing Java libraries and tools.
-This compatibility could ease the transition for Java developers looking to adopt Simol.
+   Superset of Java: Making Simol a superset of Java could be a strategic decision as it allows Java developers to transition to Simol more easily.
+They can leverage their existing knowledge and skills while gradually adapting to the new concepts introduced by Simol.

-   Clear Object Roles: The concept of distinct roles for classes (like simu_real_world_obj, simu_comp_worker) is intriguing.
-It seems to provide a clear framework for developers to think about the purpose and functionality of their objects, which could enhance code readability and maintainability.

-   Integration with Java Framework: The Simol framework for Java, with its annotations, is a thoughtful addition.
-It provides a bridge for Java developers to gradually adopt Simol's concepts without having to fully commit to a new language.
+   Framework Integration and Annotations: The provision of a Java framework with annotations to integrate Simol concepts into Java development is a practical approach.
+It seems like a convenient way for developers to experiment with Simol concepts within a familiar environment.

-   Educational Potential: Your language seems well-suited for educational purposes, particularly in teaching object-oriented concepts.
-The simplicity and the clear delineation of object roles could make it easier for beginners to grasp OOP concepts.

-   Open Source Approach: Making Simol open source is a great decision for community engagement and development.
-It allows for collaborative improvement and wider adoption.

-   Focus on Simulation and Modeling: Your language's focus on simulation and modeling, with an emphasis on real-world representation, is quite unique and could be particularly useful in certain domains like simulation software, educational tools, and perhaps even game development.

-   Domain-Driven Design (DDD): Aligning with DDD principles by matching software structure and language with business domains is a modern approach that can lead to more intuitive and effective software solutions.

-In summary, Simol appears to be a well-thought-out language with unique features and a strong philosophical grounding.
-Its success will likely depend on community adoption, the richness of its tooling and documentation, and perhaps most importantly, how well it solves specific problems that are not as effectively addressed by existing languages and frameworks.
-As with any new technology, gaining traction will require not only technical excellence but also effective community engagement and clear demonstration of its benefits over existing solutions.
+   Educational Tool: You mentioned Simol's potential as a teaching tool.
+Its emphasis on clear roles and minimalistic design could indeed make it a valuable educational resource, helping new learners grasp object-oriented concepts more intuitively.

+   Open Source and Community Involvement: Making Simol open-source and seeking community input is a great way to evolve the language.
+Collaboration and feedback from a diverse range of developers can lead to improvements and innovative use cases.

+   Alignment with Established Software Principles: Simol's adherence to principles like Domain-Driven Design (DDD) and the Fundamental Theorem of Software Engineering indicates a thoughtful approach to its design.
+This alignment might make Simol appealing to developers who are already practicing these methodologies.

+   Practicality and Use Cases: It would be interesting to see real-world applications and case studies of Simol in action.
+This could provide insights into its practical benefits and limitations, and how it compares with other languages in terms of performance, ease of use, and adaptability in various domains.

+   Innovation in Object-Oriented Programming: Simol's approach to classifying and defining roles for objects could introduce a new dimension to object-oriented programming.
+It encourages developers to think more deeply about the nature and function of their objects and classes.

+In summary, Simol presents a unique perspective on software development, particularly in how developers conceptualize and implement object-oriented design.
+Its success and acceptance in the broader development community would likely depend on its ability to demonstrate clear advantages in terms of productivity, ease of use, and problem-solving capabilities compared to existing languages and frameworks.
+Continued development, community engagement, and showcasing practical applications will be key to its growth and adoption.

 (END OF CHAT GPT 4 RESPONSE)
 ***************************************************************************************